SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

-For SeVCs extracted from NVD, we examine the vulnerabilities whose {\tt diff} files involve line deletion; we do not consider the {\tt diff} files that only involve line additions because in these cases the vulnerable statements are not given by NVD.
-We generate the ground truth labels in 3 steps. {\bf Step 1:} Parse a {\tt diff} file to mark the lines that are prefixed with a ``-'' and are deleted/modified, and the lines that are prefixed with a ``-'' and are moved (i.e., deleted at one place and added at another place). {\bf Step 2:} If a SeVC contains at least one deleted/modified statement that is prefixed with a ``-'', it is labeled as ``1'' (i.e., vulnerable); if a SeVC contains at least one moved statement prefixed with a ``-'' and the detected file contains a known vulnerability, it is labeled as ``1''; otherwise, a SeVC is labeled as ``0'' (i.e., not vulnerable). {\bf Step 3:} Check the SeVCs that are labeled as ``1'' because Step 2 may mislabel some SeVCs that are not vulnerable as ``1'' (while noting that it is not possible to mislabel a vulnerable SeVC as ``0'').
-Among the preceding 3 steps, the first two are {\em automated}, but the last one is {\em manual}.

-For SeVCs extracted from SARD, a SeVC extracted from a ``good'' program is labeled as ``0''; a SeVC extracted from a ``bad'' or ``mixed'' program is labeled as ``1'' if the SeVC contains at least one vulnerable statement, and ``0'' otherwise.
+We generate ground-truth labels for the SeVCs in two steps.
+First, we generate {\em preliminary} labels automatically.
+For SeVCs extracted from NVD, we examine the vulnerabilities whose {\tt diff} files contain {\em line deletion}, while noting that we do not consider the {\tt diff} files that only contain {\em line addition} because NVD does not give the vulnerable statements in such cases.
+For a {\tt diff} file containing {\em line deletion}, we parse it to mark and distinguish (i) the lines (i.e., statements) that are prefixed with ``-'' and are deleted/modified from (ii) the lines that are prefixed with ``-'' and are moved (i.e., deleted at one place and added at another place).
+If a SeVC contains at least one deleted/modified statement that is prefixed with ``-'', it is labeled as ``1'' (i.e., vulnerable); if a SeVC contains at least one moved statement prefixed with ``-'' and the detected file contains a known vulnerability, it is labeled as ``1''; otherwise, it is labeled as ``0'' (i.e., not vulnerable).
+For SeVCs extracted from SARD, a SeVC extracted from a ``good'' program is labeled as ``0'' (i.e., not vulnerable); a SeVC extracted from a ``bad'' or ``mixed'' program is labeled as ``1'' (i.e., vulnerable) if the SeVC contains at least one vulnerable statement; otherwise, it is labelled as ``0''.